ahlem-phantom/hrms-microservice/README.md

 - **gateway-service** : a module for running Spring Boot application that acts as a proxy/gateway in our architecture.
 - **config-service** : a module that uses Spring Cloud Config Server for running configuration server in the `native` mode.
 The configuration files are placed on the classpath.
 - **discovery-service** : a module thats Spring Cloud Eureka as an embedded discovery server.
-- **employee-service** : a module containing the 1st microservice that allows to perform CRUD operation on in-memory repository of employee
+- **employee-service** : a module containing the 1st microservice that allows to perform CRUD operation on in-memory repository of employee.
-- **payroll-service** : a module containing the 2nd microservice that allows to perform CRUD operation on in-memory repository of customers.
+- **payroll-service** : a module containing the 2nd microservice that allows to perform CRUD operation on in-memory repository of payrolls.
 It communicates with account-service.
-- **recruitement-service** : a module containing the 3rd microservices that allows to perform CRUD operation on in-memory repository of accounts
+- **recruitement-service** : a module containing the 3rd microservices that allows to perform CRUD operation on in-memory repository of recruitements.
-- **position-service** : a module containing the 4th microservices that allows to perform CRUD operation on in-memory repository of accounts
+- **position-service** : a module containing the 4th microservices that allows to perform CRUD operation on in-memory repository of positions.

 The following picture illustrates the architecture described above.